stacks-network/docs/src/pages/org/tokenholders.md

 ---

-description: "Blockstack token holder documentation"
+description: 'Blockstack token holder documentation'
 ---

 # Information for current token holders

 The information on this page is intended for **current Stacks (STX) token holders** during Blockstack’s token sale through early 2018.

 ## Find your token balance and unlock date

 {% include important.html content=" If you <strong>purchased Stacks tokens during Summer 2019</strong>, the form below will <strong>not</strong> work for your allocation.
 Please <a href='https://explorer.blockstack.org/verifier' target='_blank'>check your allocation using this tool instead</a>. "%}

-During your the initial grant process, you should have submitted a public *Stacks (STX) address* (also known as a *wallet address*) to Blockstack.
+During your the initial grant process, you should have submitted a public _Stacks (STX) address_ (also known as a _wallet address_) to Blockstack.
 A STX address is a string of letters and numbers starting with an `SP` or `SM`, for example: `SM3KJBA4RZ7Z20KD2HBXNSXVPCR1D3CRAV6Q05MKT`

 If you purchased STX tokens through CoinList, you can find your address at [CoinList](https://coinlist.co/distributions).
 If you submitted your Stacks